SampleInfo

 • defaults (ns): The default parameters for envs.stats.

-• subset: An R expression to subset the data.
+• subset: An expression to subset the data frame before plotting.

-• group: The column name in the data for the group ids.
+• section: The section name in the report.

 • devpars (ns): The device parameters for the plot.